fluxth/fluxbitc/README.md

 - Ability to discard or convert embedded audio to other codecs (see examples)
 - Scale your media up/down to 1920x1080 or 1280x720 for easier handling in post-production [To be implemented]

+## Installation

+### Download

+Clone this repository or [get the latest zipball here](https://github.com/fluxTH/fluxbitc/archive/refs/heads/main.zip).

-## Dependencies
+### Dependencies

+You will need these software installed on your computer to run fluxbitc:
 - python3
 - ffmpeg
 - ffprobe

-On macOS, run
+Fortunately, on macOS you can run:
 ```bash
 ./install.sh
 ```
-in your terminal to automatically install the required dependencies.
+in your terminal to *automatically* install the required dependencies.

 ## Examples